JNJ Dividend Growth Rate, Dividend Payout Ratio, And More

 The single-stage dividend discount model considers several factors I have discussed thus far.
 It is a good measure for companies that maintain very stable and predictable dividend growth.

 - Current dividend payment – $4.04 per share

 - My desired annual return on investment – 9%

-Using these assumptions, the dividend discount model calculates the fair value at $134 per share.
+Using these assumptions, the JNJ dividend discount model calculates the fair value at $142 per share.

-The stock price to projected 2019 earnings sits at about 23 times.
-To compare, the S&P 500 forward price to earnings ratio for 2019 is 17.5 times.
+The stock price to 2019 earnings sits at about 24 times.
+This is a fairly high valuation.

 Morningstar Fair Value

 In addition, the investment analysis firm Morningstar believes JNJ stock is fairly valued at $133 per share.

 The Simply Investing report makes a value decision based on these criteria: